Gatsby: a modern tool for creating fast websites

 Here’s the answer: static pages can be assembled into a SPA through so-called hydration.
-This means that a JS bundle is sent along with the HTML to the browser to put everything together.
+This means a JS bundle is sent along with the HTML to the browser to assemble everything.
 Compared to classic SPAs, there’s much less JS to execute.
 And Gatsby retains their main benefit: needing less network-related traffic than a multi-page website.

 Gatsby is popular for a reason.
 Powered by JAMstack, it caters to most of the modern web's needs.
 It ensures not only short load times but also a seamless visual experience.
 Given that Google values both, the framework scores well on SEO.

 Also, Gatsby’s updated frequently: since 2020, three versions were released, and now it’s on v.5.
 So, its development goes hand in hand with current trends.
 For instance, in September, a new slice API was introduced: now you can build and deploy only the pieces of your Gatsby website that have changed since the last build.